Civil rights movement: Voter registration organizing

-After the Freedom Rides, local black leaders in Mississippi such as Amzie Moore, Aaron Henry, Medgar Evers, and others asked SNCC to help register black voters and to build community organizations that could win a share of political power in the state.
-Since Mississippi ratified its new constitution in 1890 with provisions such as poll taxes, residency requirements, and literacy tests, it made registration more complicated and stripped blacks from voter rolls and voting.
+After the Freedom Rides, local black leaders in Mississippi, such as Amzie Moore, Aaron Henry, Medgar Evers, and others asked SNCC to help register black voters and to build community organizations that could win a share of political power in the state.
+Since Mississippi ratified its new constitution in 1890 with provisions such as poll taxes, residency requirements, and literacy tests, it made registration more complicated and stripped Black people from the voter rolls and voting.
 Also, violence at the time of elections had earlier suppressed black voting.

-By the mid-20th century, preventing blacks from voting had become an essential part of the culture of white supremacy.
-In June and July 1959, members of the black community in Fayette County, TN formed the Fayette County Civic and Welfare League to spur voting.
-At the time, there were 16,927 blacks in the county, yet only 17 of them had voted in the previous seven years.
-Within a year, some 1,400 blacks had registered, and the white community responded with harsh economic reprisals.
+By the mid-20th century, preventing Black people from voting had become an essential part of the culture of white supremacy.
+In June and July 1959, members of the black community in Fayette County, TN, formed the Fayette County Civic and Welfare League to spur voting.
+At the time, there were 16,927 Black people in the county, yet only 17 of them had voted in the previous seven years.
+Within a year, some 1,400 Black people had registered, and the white community responded with harsh economic reprisals.
 Using registration rolls, the White Citizens Council circulated a blacklist of all registered black voters, allowing banks, local stores, and gas stations to conspire to deny registered black voters essential services.
-What's more, sharecropping blacks who registered to vote were getting evicted from their homes.
+What's more, sharecropping Black people who registered to vote were getting evicted from their homes.
 All in all, the number of evictions came to 257 families, many of whom were forced to live in a makeshift Tent City for well over a year.
-Finally, in December 1960, the Justice Department invoked its powers authorized by the Civil Rights Act of 1957 to file a suit against seventy parties accused of violating the civil rights of black Fayette County citizens.
-In the following year the first voter registration project in McComb and the surrounding counties in the Southwest corner of the state.
-Their efforts were met with violent repression from state and local lawmen, the White Citizens' Council, and the Ku Klux Klan.
+Finally, in December 1960, the Justice Department invoked its powers under the Civil Rights Act of 1957 to file a lawsuit against 70 parties accused of violating the civil rights of black citizens of Fayette County.
+In the following year, the first voter registration project in McComb and the surrounding counties in the Southwest corner of the state.
+Their efforts were met with violent repression from state and local law enforcement officers, the White Citizens' Council, and the Ku Klux Klan.
 Activists were beaten, there were hundreds of arrests of local citizens, and the voting activist Herbert Lee was murdered.